nikolai-miklin/entr_ineq/README.md

 computations (e.g. generation of data processing inequalities, Graham algorithm for determinig cyclicity of hypergraphs).

-SEE FULL DESCRIPTION IN THE MANUAL FILE (TO BE UPLOADED SOON).
+SEE FULL DESCRIPTION IN THE MANUAL FILE (WORK IN PROGRESS).